Exclusive: New York taps McKinsey to develop 'Trump-proof' economic reopening plan

 Governors from seven East Coast states formed a coalition on Monday, led by New York, to develop a joint reopening plan.
 Three governors from the West Coast formed a similar plan.
 The 10 states, mostly led by Democrats, together make up 38% of the U.S. economy.

 As part of Cuomo’s effort, McKinsey & Company is producing models on testing, infections and other key data points that will underpin decisions on how and when to reopen the region’s economy, the sources said.

-Cuomo has also recalled three former top aides: Bill Mulrow, a senior adviser at Blackstone Group; Steven Cohen, an executive vice president and CEO of MacAndrews & Forbes Inc; and Larry Schwartz, a deputy Westchester County executive.
+Cuomo has also recalled former top aides Bill Mulrow, Larry Schwartz and Steve Cohen to join the effort.

 Deloitte is also involved in developing the regional plan, a source said.